openearth/xbeach-docs/docs/xbeach_manual.rst

    (A brief tutorial is attached to this document).
 You can start Quickplot via the Delft3D environment we installed (Start Programs Deltares Delft3D Delft3D).
 In the Delft 3D menu choose Utilities Quickplot.
-Choose Files of type “NetCDF files and GRIB files” and open “xboutput.nc” in the simulation folder.
+Choose Files of type âNetCDF files and GRIB filesâ and open âxboutput.ncâ in the simulation folder.

 #.
 Use the Quickplot tutorial and try to make an animation in which you
    plot short wave height (H), water level (including long wave variations, zs) and bed level (zb) as function of time.

 #.
 Plot the offshore water level as function of time.
 Also open the file
-   “tide.tek” (Tekal data files format), which contains the imposed surge level.
+   âtide.tekâ (Tekal data files format), which contains the imposed surge level.
 Did the model correctly simulate the imposed surge level?

 #.
-Copy all model files to a new folder named “superfast”.
+Copy all model files to a new folder named âsuperfastâ.
 Edit
    params.txt and set ny=0 (instead of ny=2), and run the model.
 What is the simulation time compare to the original simulation?

 #.
-Compare simulation results for the “superfast” and “default”
+Compare simulation results for the âsuperfastâ and âdefaultâ
    simulation.
 Are these the same?
 What option will you use in the future?